 How does CT’s tax recapture work above $500K?
 CT has a unique recapture mechanism: above certain AGI thresholds, lower-bracket tax rates are recaptured, effectively raising the marginal cost on the next dollar earned.
 For high-income Fairfield County investors, the recapture can push effective marginal rates above the headline 6.99%.
 Confirm with your CPA whether the recapture applies to your specific year.

 Can I cost-seg a Greenwich rental?
-Yes — Greenwich/Darien LTR rentals work at the standard 27.5-year residential schedule with 18–22% typical reclass.
-The deduction requires REPS qualification (typically via non-W-2 spouse) or matching against passive income from another source.
+Yes.
+Greenwich/Darien LTR rentals work at the standard 27.5-year residential schedule with 18–22% typical reclass.
+The deduction requires REPS qualification (generally via non-W-2 spouse) or matching against passive income from another source.

 Learn More About Cost Segregation